zeyadmageid/COVID19_Project_CNN/READ_ME.md

 The performance of the pretrained model (MobileNetV2) yielded very similar accuracy compared to the tuned CNN at a fraction of the required training time due to the fact that the pretrained model did not require hyperparameter tuning.

-For more detaisl about the project, please read the attached PDF file which shows the overall project report.
+For more detaisl about the project, please read the attached PDF file which shows the overall project report findings.